cocktailscooking/cocktailscooking.github.io/_posts/2021-01-11-coffee-cocoa-sea-salt-rub.md

 prep_time: 1M
 cook_time: 10M
 total_time: 20M
----

-## Cooking Instructions
+instructions:
   - Add one parts ground coffee and cocoa powder to two parts sea salt, into a mixing bowl.
   - Mix together until mixture is fully combined.
   - Store Coffee and Cocoa Sea Salt in a container and use at will.
+---

-## Recommended Uses
+### Suggested Uses

 - Rub on steaks, roasts, or burgers
 - Sprinkle on ice cream